stanch/reftree/docs/GettingStarted.md

 ## Including in your project

+`reftree` is available for Scala 2.12 and 2.13.
 You can depend on the library by adding these lines to your `build.sbt`:

 ```mdx-code-block
 import Tabs from '@theme/Tabs';